In October, Canalys characterised AWS Marketplace as “one of the biggest distributors in EMEA and globally”.

 In partnership with ResourceiT, we’re also bringing you access to exclusive insights into what resellers and MSPs REALLY want from their distributors in 2025.
 The research, conducted across 30 UK resellers, reveals several critical insights that will help distributors better align their strategies with reseller needs as they head into 2025 (brief registration process required).

 But how do they view the biggest cloud marketplace of them all, in the form of AWS Marketplace?
-While AWS Marketplace is increasingly bringing distributors into its marketplace model (with Westcon, for instance, launching an AWS Marketplace programme earlier this year), its sheer scale, combined with its ability to bypass a two-tier channel, could also make it the biggest threat to their traditional stomping ground since the onset of cloud.
+While AWS Marketplace is increasingly bringing distributors into its marketplace model (with Westcon, for instance, inking an agreement with the giant earlier this year), its sheer scale, combined with its ability to bypass a two-tier channel, could also make it the biggest threat to their traditional stomping ground since the onset of cloud.

 We asked top execs from each of the 50 (or the 44 we made contact with) a range of serious and more playful questions.